RafaFT/100-days-of-code/r3-log.md

 Finished the refactor from D09.
 Workday entity date limit is 2078-12-31, but usecase for fetch considers 2079-01-01 as valid, which easies search queries.

+### R3D12 - 2023/03/01

+Fixed a pesky bug on WorkdaysRepository pre loaded implementation on the Fetch method.
+Which was ignoring the latest date, even when that date was lower than the provided end date filter.
+In other words, the end exclusive filter was happening even when it shouldn't.

+I also implemented a new Count method for each WorkdaysRepository implementation.

+Started working on a Trello board to keep track of everything.